renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-hmi-using-eez-studio.md

-# Develop LVGL GUI applications using EEZ Studio
+# How to Develop LVGL HMI Applications Using EEZ Studio

 [EEZ Studio](https://www.envox.eu/studio/studio-introduction/) is a free and cross-platform tool that can be used for development of LVGL GUIs.
 It is an open-source tool licensed under [GPL v3](https://github.com/eez-open/studio/blob/master/LICENSE.TXT).